 The Center’s mission is to inspire economically disadvantaged students to dream big, act with character and purpose, strive for academic excellence, and reach their highest potential as future citizen leaders.
 Their K to College Model is founded on three core beliefs:

 - A Dream-Do-Achieve approach can ignite dreams, inspire hope, develop character, and build the confidence of every child so that he/she can succeed.

 - Education is the key to unlocking opportunities, developing productive citizens, and eliminating poverty.

 - Every child has the potential to go to college and develop into a responsible citizen leader.

-In 2000, Coach K become the first winner of the Verizon Reads with the NABC Literacy Award.
+In 2000, Coach K became the first winner of the Verizon Reads with the NABC Literacy Award.

-In 2003, Krzyzewski launched the K Academy, a summer fantasy camp to assist with several Duke basketball projects, including the scholarship endowment fund.
+In 2003, Krzyzewski launched K Academy, a summer fantasy camp, to assist with several Duke basketball projects, including the scholarship endowment fund.

-The university also recognized that vital role on campus, awarding him Duke’s highest honor — the Medal of Honor — at the University Founders’ Day Convocation in 1997.
+The university recognized Coach K’s contributions awarding him Duke’s highest honor — the Medal of Honor — at the University Founders’ Day Convocation in 1997.